To view the following information as a PDF document, click here.

 Yard waste includes grass clippings, leaves, trimmings, branches and other material accumulated as the result of the care of lawns, shrubs and trees.
 Due to leaf decomposition, yard waste cannot be placed in plastic bags nor can it be placed out for regular waste pickup.

-The following items all require a week (7 day) notification and must be scheduled online at bsaonline.com/CitizensRequestForAction/Submit?uid=2556&sitetransition=true
+The White Goods and Electronics both require a week (7 day) notification and must be scheduled online at bsaonline.com/CitizensRequestForAction/Submit?uid=2556&sitetransition=true

 You will receive an email confirmation that your request has been received.
 Please call the Village at 630-391-7200 should you not receive a confirmation.

-• White Goods – WEEKLY PICK UP – must schedule in advance
+• White Goods – WEEKLY PICK UP – must schedule one week in advance

 One “white good” is allowed per week.
 White goods is defined by the Illinois E.P.A. as refrigerators, ranges, water heaters, freezers, air conditioners, humidifiers, stoves, clothes dryers, ovens, dishwashers, water coolers, heat pumps, chiller, furnaces, and boilers.

-• Electronics – MONTHLY PICK UP – must schedule in advance
+• Electronics – MONTHLY PICK UP – must schedule one week in advance

 Electronics are collected the first full week of the month only.
 For the state definition of electronics, visit www.sugargroveil.gov/electronics.
 Should you need to dispose your items of prior to the Village’s next collection, visit www.countyofkane.org/Recycling/Pages/electronics.aspx for Kane County drop-off locations and events.

-• Household Hazardous Waste – QUARTERLY PICK UP – on the SECOND TUESDAY of January, April, July and October – must schedule in advance
+Household Hazardous Waste – QUARTERLY PICK UP – on the SECOND TUESDAY of January, April, July and October – must schedule two weeks in advance

 Collection scheduling must be completed in advance online at https://www.lrsrecycles.com/household-hazardous-waste/.
 Items must be properly prepared and placed near your front door or porch area, or at the top of your driveway near the garage door.
 For a list of acceptable materials and how to properly prepare your materials, visit www.sugargroveil.gov/household-hazardous-waste-collection.